Suisun City Resilient Neighborhoods

 Other Ways to be Involved

 We are always looking for new partners in our work and fresh ideas on how to improve the Resilient Neighborhoods program across Suisun City and Solano County.
-Please email Program Manager Jonathan Erwin at Jonathan@sustainablesolano.org to connect about our work.
+Please email the Resilient Communities Program Manager at firstname.lastname@example.org to connect about our work.